-- Aka strings
+- Aka strings (if NULL terminated)

 - The char type is one byte long

-- Such arrays are terminated by a bull character
+- Such arrays are terminated by a null character

+- The null character is '\0' which is the same as 0.

 - So a string with 5 characters is at least 6 elements long.

 - C does not know/care/check array sizes

 - That's the job of the programmer